TQFP vs LQFP: Comprehensive Comparison of Quad Flat Packages

 How Does a Thin Quad Flat Package (TQFP) Work?

-Consequently, TFQPs are ideal for compact applications such as single-board computers and microcontrollers.
+The TQFP’s thinner profile makes it especially suitable for compact applications, such as single-board computers and microcontrollers.

-Despite their compactness, TQFPs are highly reliable.
-Their lead counts range from 32 to 176, which affords them excellent mechanical reliability when soldered and connected correctly.
+• Reliability: With lead counts ranging from 32 to 176, TQFPs provide excellent mechanical reliability when soldered correctly.

 Closeup Silicon Die Being Extracted Semiconductor